Borna Ćorić: Playing style and coaching

 In addition, Ćorić also possesses a strong and precise serve, which enables him to win a lot of points easily during his service games.
 That in turn, helps to preserve his energy for return games and outlast opponents in long rallies, in order to break their serve.
 He punishes players who drop the ball short, by taking the ball on the rise and turning defense into offence effectively.
 For this reason Ćorić has been compared to Novak Djokovic.
 He has been lauded for his impressive mental fortitude in tough situations.

-His past coaches have been Željko Krajan (2014-2015), Thomas Johansson (2015), Miles Maclagan (2016), Ivica Ančić (2016-2017), Riccardo Piatti (2017-2019), Antonio Veić (2019-2020). and Martin Štěpánek (2020-2021).
-He is currently coached by Mate Delic.
+His past coaches have been Željko Krajan (2014–2015), Thomas Johansson (2015), Miles Maclagan (2016), Ivica Ančić (2016–2017), Riccardo Piatti (2017–2019), Antonio Veić (2019–2020) and Martin Štěpánek (2020–2022).
+He is currently coached by Mate Delić.

 Personal life

-Ćorić began playing tennis at age 5 after watching his father Damir play.
+Ćorić began playing tennis at age 5, after watching his father Damir play.
 He has one sister, Bruna.
-His idols growing up were Goran Ivanišević and Rafael Nadal.
-His favorite surface is outdoor hard.
+His idols growing up were Rafael Nadal and fellow countryman Goran Ivanišević.
+His favorite surface is outdoor hard courts.
 His favorite sports personality is Mike Tyson, whom he met at the 2016 BNP Paribas Open.

 Career statistics

-Grand Slam tournament performance timeline
+Grand Slam performance timeline

-Current through the 2023 Australian Open.
+Current through the 2025 US Open.